-Last year, Forbes published an op-ed by Travis Bradberry championing an unusual argument: All you have to do to be healthier, wealthier, better rested, and slimmer is to sleep naked.
+Last year, Forbes published an op-ed by Travis Bradberry championing an unusual argument: All people have to do to be healthier, wealthier, better rested, and slimmer is to sleep naked.
 Only eight percent of sleepers report going to bed in the nude every night, he says— everyone else is missing out.

 Bradberry’s argument is that sleeping naked is one of the easiest ways to keep the core body temperature low, which is important to sound sleep.
 The good night’s sleep is what produces all the other effects: better brain function, lower cortisol levels, and even a slimmer waistline.

-For that last claim, he cites a National Institute of Health study indicating that keeping the core body temperature low overnight leads the body to burn more fat to stay warm as you sleep.
+For that last claim, he cites a National Institute of Health study indicating that keeping the core body temperature low overnight leads the body to burn more fat to stay warm as people sleep.

 If your sleepwear is making you hot, try switching to a lighter fabric or shorter sleeves, or adjusting the temperature in your room.
 Then again, if you’re feeling adventurous, it may be worth experimenting with sleeping nude to see if it makes for sounder sleep.
 Bradberry swears it will make you more confident, though there’s no hard data to back that up.